GMOD/jbrowse/README.md

 Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install where official release are available.

 It is generally recommended that installing from the master branch is for development purposes.
-One reason is because the development version has a much slower initial load than the Release package version that is found at JBrowse.org.
+One reason is because the development version has a much slower initial load than the Release package.
 Also, since the master branch code is ''in development'' for the next JBrowse release, it may contain bugs.

 # Install from github repo (development)

 Note: `jb_run.js` is a built-in [express](https://expressjs.com/) server that serves JBrowse.
 However, any webserver like Apache or NGINX can be used.

+*If you are using a 3rd party webserver, you should clone JBrowse into your web root*

-    cd /my/dev/webserver/root (optional - if you have a web server installed) git clone https://github.com/GMOD/jbrowse
+    git clone https://github.com/GMOD/jbrowse
     cd jbrowse
     npm install